saiganesh5/AI-Based-Soil-Assessment-using-Multimodeldata/README.md

 The application can analyze soil conditions, recommend fertilizers, classify soil types, detect plant diseases from images, provide weather information, and answer agriculture-related questions through an AI chatbot.

+You can checkout the live link of the project here: [https://soil-health-assessment.vercel.app/]

 ---

 ## Project Overview